rmsmportier/CMSCI120Base/chapter6.md

 test_object("debt",
             undefined_msg = "Did you create variable *debt*?", incorrect_msg = "Check the syntax used to assign value to *debt*, and the value returned from *InputDebt*.")

+success_msg("That's it.
+Now our first input function is operational.")

 ```